Landfill Australia 🗑️ – What You Need To Know About Australian Waste

 In an article, it is said that researchers at the University of New South Wales (UNSW) are currently developing a type of technology that uses plastics and metal alloys from electronic waste to produce 3D printer feedstock.

-Basically, in order to lessen the use of landfills, circular economy has to be taken in consideration.
+Basically, in order to lessen the use of landfill in Australia, a circular economy has to be taken into consideration.

 Circular economy, as defined by the Ellen MacArthur Foundation, “is based on the principles of designing out waste and pollution, keeping products and materials in use, and regenerating natural systems.”